-The table below records the number of Board and committee meetings each director has attended as a member, alonaside the number of meetings held while that director was a member.
+The table below records the number of Board and committee meetings each director has attended as a member, alongside the number of meetings held while that director was a member.
+The table does not include additional ad hoc or transactional committee meetings held through the year.